aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/_index.md

 ### Batch recognition

 The whole idea behind OMR is to automatically process hundreds of forms.
-Aspose.OMR for .NET greatly simplifies this task by allowing you to recognize a directory with form images with a [single method](https://apireference.aspose.com/omr/net/aspose.omr.api/templateprocessor/recognizefolder/) instead recognizing files one by one:
+Aspose.OMR for .NET greatly simplifies this task by allowing you to recognize a directory with form images using a [single method](https://apireference.aspose.com/omr/net/aspose.omr.api/templateprocessor/recognizefolder/) rather than recognizing files one by one:

 ```csharp
 Aspose.OMR.Api.OmrEngine omrEngine = new Aspose.OMR.Api.OmrEngine();